WiIIson/EMGFlow-Python-Package/docs/reference/extract-features.md

 sampling_rate = 2000

 # Extracts all features from the files in the 'Bandpass' path and the 'Filled'
 # path.
-If the 'Filled' path was empty, it would use 'Smooth' instead.
+If the 'Filled' path was empty, it would use 'smoothed' instead.
 Assumes
 # the same files are in both paths.
 features = EMGFlow.extract_features(path_names, column_names, sampling_rate)
 ```